AndreyKonovalenko/examinator/README.md

 - Create, delete non-admin users;
 - Create, Edit, Delete quizzes;
-- Create, Edit, Delete(archicve) questions connected to editing quiz.
+- Create, Edit, Delete(archive) questions connected to editing quiz.
 - View all users attempts history;
-- Delete users attempts history.
+- Delete users' attempts history.

-## Instalation
+## Installation

 You can run it on your local machine.

-If you familiar with Heroku you can deploy it on your Heroku account after installing it locally.
+If you are familiar with Heroku you can deploy it on your Heroku account after installing it locally.
-Package.json file has "heroku-postbuild" script for Heroku deployment.
+Package.json file has a "heroku-postbuild" script for Heroku deployment.

 Clone latest release branch.